tanmoy87544/ursa/CONTRIBUTING.md

 If using `uv`, `pre-commit` will be installed in your default (dev) environment.

-To install the ruff formatting git hook to your local `.git/hooks` folder, run in the following in the current directory:
+To install the ruff git hook to your local `.git/hooks` folder, run the following in the current directory:

 ```bash
 # If using pip with venv, first activate your environment, then